delta-io/delta-sharing/PROTOCOL.md

   - The lines are [files](#file) in the table (otherwise).
   - The ordering of the lines doesn't matter.

-When responseformat=delta, a sequence of JSON strings delimited by newline.
+When `responseformat=delta`, a sequence of JSON strings delimited by newline.
 Each line is a JSON object defined in [API Response Format in Delta](#api-response-format-in-delta).

 The response contains multiple lines:
 - The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Protocol](#protocol-in-delta-format) object.